Is Oklahoma a Good Place To Live?

 The state's rich cultural heritage is reflected in its vibrant arts scene, delicious barbecue cuisine, and numerous festivals celebrated throughout the year.
 Whether enjoying a quiet evening on a front porch or participating in a spirited town gathering, Oklahoma provides a welcoming environment that embodies the essence of community.

-Cons of living in the Sooner State
+Cons of Living in OK

 One of the downsides of moving to Oklahoma is the possibility of extreme weather conditions.
 To prepare for natural disasters, it is essential to stay informed about the latest weather advisories.

-Strong winds
+Strong Winds

 However, Oklahoma has seen growth in electricity generation from wind energy in recent decades.
 In 2023, the state generated 89,900 megawatt-hours of electricity, with 37,700 megawatt-hours coming from wind.

-Harsh summers
+Harsh Summers

 Oklahoma's summers are often extremely intense, characterized by sweltering heat and high humidity.
 The hot season typically spans approximately 3.3 months, starting on June 5 and extending through September 15.
 During this period, average daily high temperatures exceed 85°F, making it essential for residents to adopt measures for heat safety.